Start Your Engines!

 Efi equipped machine do not have ‘fuel taps’ as the sealed system prevents fuel loss and leakages occurring.

-Pull the kick-start lever to the ‘out’ position, holding open the ‘cold start lever’ which is located on the front brake master cylinder bracket and making sure the throttle is closed kick the starter lever downward in a continuous, rapid manner, from the top of the starter levers travel right to the bottom.
+- Pull the kick-start lever to the ‘out’ position, holding open the ‘cold’ / ‘hot’-start lever’ – which is located on the front brake master cylinder bracket / clutch master cylinder bracket / bottom of lighting control unit – or – on later some later models with ‘Twin’ Exhausts and/or the Keihin fuel injector type throttle body, a conventional type pull-out choke knob located on the throttle body itself.
+Making sure the throttle is closed kick the starter lever downward in a continuous, rapid manner, from the top of the starter levers travel right to the bottom.

 WARNING: do not under any circumstances attempt to kick using ‘half/partial strokes’ like you may on a 2-Stroke engine machine or a carbureted 4-Stroke machine, this kind of kicking on a battery-less electronic fuel Injected machine will have the same effect as trying to start a carbureted 4-Stroke machine with the throttle wide open.